Troubleshooting errors Spark errors - Amazon Glue

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

-If you encounter errors in Amazon Glue, use the following solutions to help you find the source of the problems and fix them.
+If you encounter errors in Amazon Glue, use the following information to help you find the source of the problems and fix them.

 Note